Do you need to collect a 3D data? Are you wondering what’s the easiest way to do this?

 Horus is a multi-platform software that controls 3D scanners.
 It handles communications between the computer and scanner, the capture and syncing of data, image processing, and calibration.
 This software works on both PCs and Macs.

-Anyway, all the source files for the hardware and software of BQ Ciclop scanner are available online.
+All the source files for the hardware and software of BQ Ciclop scanner are available online.
 So, you’ve got all you need.
-Also, there’s a big and supportive community that’s willing to help you anytime you need assistance.
+Also, there’s a big and supportive community out there that’s willing to help you anytime you need assistance.

 Scan area: 250×205 mm